elfantin/ARSino/README.md

 ARSino has one default privileged user: the presenter.
 The login name is The-Presenter@example.com, with a default password of *arsino*.
 You can (i.e. should) edit name, email address and password by editing the record in the database table *db.auth_user*, using standard web2py methods (see below for a bit more info).

 ## Usage

+### The presenter's console
+The presenter's console is optimised for display on a large screen typically with a projector.
+A resolutions of HD or Full HD works best.
+It is typically found at `/consolle` or `/ARSino/default/consolle` if the web app is called ARSino and is not the [default app](http://web2py.com/book/default/chapter/04#Application-init).

+The console is used to activate the questions and show the results.
+Typically the presenter would select the question with the dropdown (which is always populated with all the questions for that session).
+Once selected, the question is shown.
+The audience would then be asked to answer it on their own devices.
+The presenter can, at any time, refresh the page to update the results (for best results, give a specified amount of time to the audience and refresh only once or twice after it has elapsed).

+### The audience interface
+When the audience visits the website they are presented with a welcome screen where they have to insert the session code, previously given by the presenter (if the app is called ARSino and is not the default one, they'd visit `http://example.com/ARSino/`).
+Once the session code is submitted, the active question is shown.
+The audience interface is optimised for mobile devices.
+When they touch on one of the answer-buttons, the page reloads showing the question and the answer given.
+On the same page, a button triggers a page reload to be used when the presenter moves on to the next question.

 ### General database editing
 web2py offers a built-in powerful way to manage databases, hence it was not necessary to create custom code for this.
 From the design page of web2py (e.g. `/admin/default/design/ARSino`), one gets an overview of the whole web app and can edit, among many other things and files, also the database.
 By clicking the *database administration* button under **Models**, a list of tables is presented and a new records can be added simply by clicking the button *NEW RECORD* on the right of the table name.
 The fields have a short explanation which helps in their completion.